Nastel/TNT4J/README.md

 All conditional logging can be consolidated into a single listener object.

 ### Flexible Filtering
 Filter out not only based on category/severity (as slf4j), but also based on performance objectives.
-Example: log events only if their elapsed time or wait times are greater than a ceratin value.
+Example: log events only if their elapsed time or wait times are greater than a certain value.
 TNT4J allows users to register filters within `tnt4j.properties` without changing application code.
 Create your own filters which would allow you to filter events out based on user defined criteria and inject filters using `tnt4j.properties`.
 See  `tnt4j.properties` and `com.jkoolcloud.tnt4j.filters.EventLevelTimeFilter` for details.
 Register filters via declarations in `tnt4j.properties` or in your application by creating your own event filter.
 ```java
 logger.addSinkEventFilter(new ThresholdEventFilter(OpLevel.WARNING));